7 easy tips to make the best homemade coleslaw.

 Got a picnic coming up?
 Need a family-friendly potluck dish?
 Trying to convince your kids that vegetables are, in fact, edible?
 Coleslaw is your friend.
-Here are 5 pro tips for making your coleslaw the very best.
+Here are 7 easy tips for making your coleslaw the very best.

 Green cabbage is the classic slaw base, though red cabbage's peppery flavor and pretty color make it pleasant addition.
 Both are smooth-leaved, dense, and crunchy (unlike Napa cabbage, which is very popular in Asian cooking, and savoy cabbages, which have a much more subtle flavor and less-assertive crunch).
 Create a fresh, crunchy, and colorful slaw by mixing in shreds of carrot and even celery and bell peppers.

-Pro tip #1 for make-ahead slaw: Tenderize your cabbage!
-This will help remove some of the moisture in the cabbage, so your slaw stays crunchier longer.
+This optional step will help remove some of the moisture in the cabbage, so your slaw stays crunchier longer.
 To do this, shred your cabbage, toss in about a tablespoon of salt—or a combo of salt and sugar—and let sit for 5 to 10 minutes before draining off the excess moisture.
 Now you've got cabbage that is still crunchy but won't give off too much liquid.
 Leave that to the dressing!

-Here's a top-rated recipe -- made by more than 1,000 home cooks -- for simple, restaurant-style coleslaw.
+This top-rated recipe for Restaurant-Style Coleslaw—has been made by more than 1,000 home cooks—for simple, restaurant-style coleslaw.
 It uses buttermilk and vinegar to add a bit of tang to the standard creamy mayo dressing, and saves time by utilizing those store-bought bags of pre-chopped cabbage mix.
 Start with this great basic, then add shredded carrots, broccoli, or other veggies, and fun extras like apples and raisins as you please.